 According to the BLS, data entry workers earned a national median wage of $33,740 in 2018, although the top 10% earned more like $48,010.
 Since many data entry jobs are at-home jobs, you can always find dozens of data entry job postings on sites like Upwork.com, Freelancer.com, and SimplyHired.com, as well as dozens of others.

 Many businesses need workers who can answer the phone at all hours, assist customers, and process orders or deal with returns.
 But since more businesses are operating online, a growing number of these jobs are going to customer service workers who work at home.

 Being an at-home call-center rep requires a computer and may require specific software or equipment.
 A great phone voice helps as well, as does any experience in customer service, data entry, retail sales, or management.
 Dozens of sites list job openings for call-center representatives, including Upwork.com, Freelancer.com, and SimplyHired.com.
 However, you may also find listings offered by local businesses in your local newspaper.

-While it’s hard to find exact pay for call center representatives who work at home, Glassdoor.com says this workers typically earn a base pay of around $30,000 per year.
+While it’s hard to find exact pay for call center representatives who work at home, the BLS says these workers typically earn a base pay of around $33,750 per year.

 Becoming a blogger is unlike any other work-at-home job in that you have to show up and build it yourself.
 Even worse, the vast majority of blogs make zero dollars for years as they grow and become established.
 In that sense, blogging isn’t much of a job at all.